FAQs for IHP Research & Engagement Fund Mini Grants

 - A clear and significant focus on some aspect of the University of Michigan’s 200+ year history.
 Note that the project must be historical in its conceptualization and methodology.

-- The centering of questions of diversity, equity, and inclusion
+- The centering of questions of inclusion

 - The feasibility of the project, as evidenced by detailed and concrete plans for how project activities will be executed